 Budget robot vacuums can be hit or miss.
-It takes a balance of suction, navigation, cleaning ability and functionality which can be difficult to achieve.
-With the G40+, Eufy set out to mate a budget price with one feature that is usually reserved for more expensive robot vacuums, an self-emptying charging dock.
+It takes a balance of suction, navigation, cleaning ability, and functionality, which can be difficult to achieve.
+With the G40+, Eufy set out to match a budget price with one feature usually reserved for more expensive robot vacuums: a self-emptying charging dock.
+In this Eufy RoboVac G40+ review, we’ll go over all its features, pros, and cons.

-UPDATE: The G40+ is currently sold out on Amazon.
-The closest Eufy model in our opinion would be the G30 Hybrid Plus which mops and also includes a self-empty dock.
+UPDATE: The G40+ is currently out of stock on Amazon.
+In our opinion, the closest Eufy model is the G30 Hybrid Plus, which mops and features a self-empty dock.
 Links in this review will direct to that product until the G40+ is available.

 Auto-Empty on a Budget